Mirou117/rustServer/README.md

 deploy rust game server on google cloud plateform

-Howdy Y'all!
-I'm @kordless on YouTube and I occasionally play and stream Rust, the game.

 This repo is for deploying a Rust Server running on Google Container Engine.
 Google has a deal going where you can get $300 of free credits for a year on Google Cloud, so it's a good excuse to signup and run your own server.
 And no, I don't work for Google!

 This deployment uses an image built by @dids, which is hosted on Docker Hub: https://hub.docker.com/r/didstopia/rust-server/